 These commands create the following configuration in the

 There are a number of ways to interact with VRFs, including NCLU,

 To show the routes in the VRF:

 To show the BGP summary for the VRF:

 To show BGP (IPv4) routes in the VRF:

 However, to show BGP IPv6 routes in the VRF, you need to use

-Show all VRFs learned by Quagga from the kernel.
+Show all VRFs learned by FRRouting from the kernel.
 The table ID shows the corresponding routing table in the kernel either automatically assigned or manually defined:

 Show VRFs configured in BGP, including the default.
 A non-zero ID is a VRF that has also been actually provisioned — that is, defined in

-Display interfaces known to Quagga and attached to this VRF:
+Display interfaces known to FRRouting and attached to this VRF: